Meknes Travel Guide, Uncovering the Enchanting City

 A Brief History of Meknes

-Meknes has a long and storied history that dates back to the 8th century when it was founded by the Berber Meknassa tribe.
-However, it wasn't until the 17th century that the city truly began to flourish under the rule of Sultan Moulay Ismail.
+Meknes has a long and storied history that dates back to the 8th century when the Berber Meknassa tribe founded it.
+However, in the 17th century, the city flourished under Sultan Moulay Ismail's rule.
 The ambitious sultan set out to transform Meknes into a grand imperial capital that would rival the likes of Versailles and Constantinople.
 As a result, Meknes saw an explosion of architectural growth and development, with the construction of several palaces, mosques, gardens, and defensive walls.

 Unfortunately, many of the city's grand structures were damaged in the 1755 Lisbon earthquake, and Meknes subsequently lost its status as the imperial capital to Marrakech.
 Despite this setback, the city has retained much of its historical charm and allure, making it a fascinating destination for travelers seeking to explore Morocco's rich past.

 Today, Meknes is a bustling city with a population of over one million people.
-It remains an important cultural, agricultural, and commercial center, often referred to as the "Versailles of Morocco" in honor of its former glory.
+It remains a significant cultural, agricultural, and commercial center, often called the "Versailles of Morocco" in honor of its former glory.

 Navigating Meknes: Understanding the Meknes Morocco Map